HTML24/HTML5-template/README.md

 ### Placeholder javascript plugin

-[Placeholder javascript plugin](https://github.com/danielstocks/jQuery-Placeholder) (download the file and put it in the js-folder) - This plugin adds a fallback for the HTML5 placeholder attribute in older browser, so you can use this attribute without having to think about older browsers:
+[Placeholder javascript plugin](https://github.com/mathiasbynens/jquery-placeholder) (download the file and put it in the js-folder) - This plugin adds a fallback for the HTML5 placeholder attribute in older browser, so you can use this attribute without having to think about older browsers:

 	<script src="js/jquery.placeholder.min.js" type="text/javascript"></script>

 If you use this plugin, then you need to remember to execute the following on document ready:

 	$('input[placeholder], textarea[placeholder]').placeholder();

+Since this plugin automatically adds `class="placeholder"`, you can also use this plugin to style the color of the placeholder text color in older browsers.
+To style the placeholder text differently, use:

+	.placeholder {
+		color: #aaa;
+	}

 ### Touch icons